 - The Managing Partner will contact you direct to discuss and if this is our final written response on the matter, we will make that clear.

 - If we have to change any of these timescales we will let you know and explain why, and agree a revised timetable with you.
 We will do what we can to abide by the timescales above, however we confirm that our investigation and final response will not take longer than 6 weeks.

 - If you are still unhappy, you can contact the Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ, about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final written response of your complaint, but for further information, you should contact the Legal Ombudsman on Telephone: 0300 555 0333 or at firstname.lastname@example.org.
 Please note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
 Further details are available from the Legal Ombudsman whose website is legalombudsman.org.uk.

 - Please be aware that there is a limitation on when you can pass this matter to the Legal Ombudsman.
-It is 6 years from the date of the act that you feel caused your complaint, or 3 years from when you should have reasonably known there is cause for complaint.
+From the 1st April 2023, it is 1 year from the date of the act that you feel caused your complaint, or 1 year from when you should have reasonably known there is cause for complaint.

 - Alternative Dispute Resolution bodies do exist which can deal with matters if necessary.
 However, this firm has chosen not to adopt the ADR process and instead we ask that you contact the Legal Ombudsman if you wish to take your complaint further.